Light therapy and antidepressants help people who get depressed during the winter.

 People troubled by depression usually experience their dark moods in an on-again, off-again fashion.
 In that respect, SAD differs only in that the oscillations follow a seasonal schedule, with the depression usually coming on in the fall and lasting through the spring.
 There is a summertime version of the disorder, but it affects far fewer people.

 SAD sufferers get depressed at other times of the year, but the APA's definition requires that the seasonal episodes "substantially outnumber" the nonseasonal ones.
 And, strictly speaking, the diagnosis requires two straight years without any out-of-season depressions.
+Psychiatrists also face the tricky task of separating depression that might be triggered by events that happen regularly in the fall and early winter — the start of school, seasonal unemployment — from depression associated with the season itself.

 The winter version of SAD is often compared to hibernation.
 People lack energy, sleep more than usual, crave sweets and starchy food, and gain weight.
 They may withdraw socially and have a hard time concentrating.
 Some describe a heavy feeling in the arms and legs.
+A condition called atypical depression, which is not associated with the seasons, has similar symptoms.

 Out of sync